cornell-cup/cs-reminibot/README.md

 simple web application that runs on HTTP.

 To run the BaseStation, run the following command.
 You should currently be in the cs-reminibot directory.
+**If you want the use the speech recognition feature of the Minibot platform, run this command in your regular terminal (not VSCode terminal).
+This is because VSCode does not have permission to access your computer's microphone.**

 ```
 ./run_BS.sh